Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Data

-In this work we will investigate the individual RCs of Q12 sample, as well as their co-added RCs (or stacked RCs).
-The process of co-addition, that we briefly recall here, is accurately described in \citet{PS1996} and \citet{PS2019}.
-That is, the individual RCs are co-added according to their circular velocities $V_c$ (computed at $R_{out}=2.95 \ R_e$), keeping 15 RCs per bin, except for the highest velocity bin.
-Then, we bin the galaxies radially per $2.5 \ kpc$ corresponding to the binning scale of 3D-Barolo, see \citet{GS21a}.
-For the binning, we have used standard weighted mean statistic given by: $\bar{X} = \frac{\Sigma_{i=1}^{n}x_i \times w_i}{\Sigma_{i=1}^{n}w_i}$, where, $ x_i=data; \ w_i=1/error^2; \ \bar{X}=binned \ data$.
-The errors on binned data are root mean square error, computed as $\delta_{v}^{r_{i}} = \sqrt{\sum([(\delta_{v_{i}}^r)^2 + (\sigma_{v}^{r_{i}})^2])/N}$, where $\delta_{v_{i}}^r$ is the individual error on the velocities per radial bin and $\sigma_v^{r_{i}}$ scatter per radial bin.
-This process yields 16 coadded RCs, each one have minimum 5 independent data-points, see Figure~\ref{fig:coadded-RCs}, and for more details on the binning process we refer the reader to \citet{GS21a}.
-While binning the RCs, we also co-add \& bin the physical quantities (e.g., $M_{\mathrm{D}}, R_{\mathrm{D}}$) associated with individual objects per bin using RMS statistics and the errors are standard errors.
-These binned parameters are used in RC modelling either as a initial guess (when the parameters have a flat prior) or as a central value in the case of a Gaussian prior.
-In the following text, the binned parameters are represented by a tilde character (e.g. $\tilde{M}_{\mathrm{D}}$) and co-added plus binned RCs are referred to as {\em co-added RCs}.
+In this work, we will investigate the individual RCs of the Q12 sample, as well as their coadded RCs (or stacked RCs).
+The process of coaddition, which we briefly recall here, is accurately described in \citet{PS1996} and \citet{PS2019}.
+That is, the individual RCs were coadded according to their circular velocities $V_c$ (computed at $R_{out}=2.95 \ R_e$), keeping 15 RCs per bin, except for the highest velocity bin.
+Then, we binned the galaxies radially per $2.5 \ kpc$ corresponding to the binning scale of the 3D-Barolo; for details, readers can refer to \citet{GS21a}.
+For the binning, we used the standard weighted mean statistic given by $\bar{X} = \frac{\Sigma_{i=1}^{n}x_i \times w_i}{\Sigma_{i=1}^{n}w_i}$, where, $ x_i=\mathrm{data}, \ w_i=1/error^2, \ \mathrm{and} \ \bar{X}=\mathrm{binned \ data}$.
+The errors on the binned data are the root mean square error, computed as $\delta_{v}^{r_{i}} = \sqrt{\sum([(\delta_{v_{i}}^r)^2 + (\sigma_{v}^{r_{i}})^2])/N}$, where $\delta_{v_{i}}^r$ is the individual error on the velocities per radial bin and $\sigma_v^{r_{i}}$ is scatter per radial bin.
+This process yields 16 coadded RCs, each one has a minimum of five independent data-points (see Figure~\ref{fig:coadded-RCs}, and for more details on the binning process we refer the readers to \citet{GS21a}).
+While binning the RCs, we also coadded and binned the physical quantities (e.g., $M_{\mathrm{D}}, R_{\mathrm{D}}$) associated with individual objects per velocity bin using RMS statistics and the errors are standard errors.
+These binned parameters were used in RC modeling either as an initial guess (when the parameters have a flat prior) or as a central value in the case of a Gaussian prior.
+In the following text, the binned parameters are represented by a tilde character on top of them (e.g., $\tilde{M}_{\mathrm{D}}$) and coadded plus binned RCs are referred to as "coadded RCs".